GaloisInc/saw-training/HMAC.rst

   :caption: A sample of the changes introduced in the referenced commit
   :start-after: // BEGIN S2N_HMAC_NEW
   :end-before: // END S2N_HMAC_NEW
+  :emphasize-lines: 6
+  :linenos:

-Similar updates can be found throughout the code; you're encouraged to explore the diff between ``s2n_hmac_old.c`` and ``s2n_hmac_new.c`` to have a better understanding of all of the changes implemented here.
+Similar updates can be found throughout the code; you're encouraged to explore the diff between ``s2n_hmac_old.c`` and ``s2n_hmac_new.c`` to have a better understanding of all of the changes implemented.

 More interesting, though, is the fact that knowing these changes, it is possible to estimate reasonably what will need to change among reference